-As part of the CARES Act that was passed by lawmakers on March 27, 2020, institutions of higher education were allocated funds to be used to help offset the negative financial impacts of COVID-19.
-This allocation of federal money, referred to as the Higher Education Emergency Relief Fund was established for use by the colleges and universities themselves as well as by their students in the form of grants.
+As part of the CARES Act passed by lawmakers on March 27, 2020, institutions of higher education were allocated funds to be used to help offset the negative financial impacts of COVID-19.
+This allocation of federal money, referred to as the Higher Education Emergency Relief Fund (HEERF) was established for use by the colleges and universities themselves as well as by their students in the form of grants.

 On April 14, 2020, Northland Pioneer College signed a certification and agreement form consenting to follow the legal requirements outlined for the use of these grant funds.
-As stipulated by the CARES Act, the college plans to use at least 50% of these funds or $321,569 as emergency financial aid grants to students.
-On April 24, 2020 we received notification of the availability of the CARES Act funds.
+As stipulated by the CARES Act, the college used at least 50% of these funds or $321,569 as emergency financial aid grants to students.
+On April 24, 2020, we received notification of the availability of the CARES Act funds.

-- Total amount of CARES Act Grants distributed to students = $77,403
+- Total amount of CARES Act Grants distributed to students = $2,268,166

 - Northland Pioneer College determined student eligibility according to guidance received by the U.S. Department of Education.

 - Student eligibility criteria along with application submission instructions were initially sent out to students on April 24, 2020.
 In the Spring and Summer of 2021, NPC distributed $500 in CARES Act funds to all current Pell grant recipients.
 For the 2021-2022 and 2022-2023 academic years, the college administration has approved $500 per semester for each enrolled FAFSA filer and an additional $200 for each Pell grant recipient as a way to prioritize those students with documented financial need.
 Students with greater financial need were allowed to apply for additional CARES Act funding by completing an application form.